Skip to content

 Let’s now check out the steps to report bugs and feature requests to Chrome developers.

-Reporting Bugs and Feature requests
+Reporting Bugs and Feature Requests

 Be it for reporting bugs or raising a new feature request, the first step is to verify that it hasn’t been listed before.
 So head over to the Chromium Issues List page and use the search bar at the top to check for the bug you were about to report or the feature you were planning to request.